grafana/grafana/docs/sources/dashboards/create-reports/index.md

 # Set the scale factor for rendering images.
 2 is enough for monitor resolutions
 # 4 would be better for printed material.
 Setting a higher value affects performance and memory
 image_scale_factor = 2
-# Set the maximum file size in megabytes for the CSV attachments
+# Set the maximum file size in megabytes for the report email attachments
 max_attachment_size_mb = 10
 # Path to the directory containing font files
 fonts_path =